ivan0124/my-study/autotool_hello/README.md

 # autotool hello Project
 This sample demo how to use autotool to generate `configure`,

-which can auto generate `Makefile` for different platform.
+which can auto generate `Makefile` for different platform to make code.

 # Step Flow
 1. write `Makefile.am` for generating `Makefile.in`